Facebook: Anti-Muslim propaganda and Hindu nationalism in India

 A 2019 book titled The Real Face of Facebook in India, co-authored by the journalists Paranjoy Guha Thakurta and Cyril Sam, alleged that Facebook helped enable and benefited from the rise of Narendra Modi's Hindu nationalist Bharatiya Janata Party (BJP) in India.

-Ankhi Das, Facebook's policy director for India and South and Central Asia, apologized publicly in August 2020 for sharing a Facebook post that called Muslims in India a "degenerate community".
+Ankhi Das, Facebook's policy director for India and South and Central Asia, apologized publicly in August 2020 for sharing a Facebook post which called Muslims in India a "degenerate community".
 She said she shared the post "to reflect my deep belief in celebrating feminism and civic participation".
 She is reported to have prevented action by Facebook against anti-Muslim content and supported the BJP in internal Facebook messages.

 In 2020, Facebook executives overrode their employees' recommendations that the BJP politician T. Raja Singh should be banned from the site for hate speech and rhetoric that could lead to violence.
 Singh had said on Facebook that Rohingya Muslim immigrants should be shot and had threatened to destroy mosques.
 Current and former Facebook employees told The Wall Street Journal that the decision was part of a pattern of favoritism by Facebook toward the BJP as it seeks more business in India.
 Facebook also took no action after BJP politicians made posts accusing Muslims of intentionally spreading COVID-19, an employee said.